namesjoe/sendmyip/readme.md

-send your current IP address to your email
+send your current IP address to your email \n
 $ nohup python3 ./sender.py &